 Giovanna Ceserani works on the classical tradition with an emphasis on the intellectual history of classical scholarship, historiography, and archaeology from the eighteenth century onwards.
 She is interested in the role that Hellenism and Classics played in the shaping of modernity and, in turn, in how the questions we ask of the classical past originate in specific modern cultural, social and political contexts.
 Her interest in travel is engaging new digital approaches with a focus on the Grand Tour.

-Mark Algee-Hewitt, Assistant Faculty Director
+Mark Algee-Hewitt, Faculty Advisory Board

-Erik Steiner is the Creative Director of the Spatial History Project and came to Stanford as a founding member of the Lab in 2007.
+Erik Steiner is the Co-Director of the Spatial History Project and came to Stanford as a founding member of the Lab in 2007.
 A geographer by training and a designer by practice, for over 15 years he has led the development of creative mapping projects for academic research in the fields of geography, architecture, ecology and the spatial humanities.
 At CESTA he has participated in dozens of projects with a focus on visual, data-driven, aesthetic, empirical and critical methods.
 His design work has work multiple awards and he is a former president of the North American Cartographic Information Society (NACIS).
 At CESTA and in everyday life, Erik is passionate about building deep creative partnerships that bring together people of diverse disciplines and expertise.

-Amanda Wilson Bergado
+Amanda Wilson Bergado, Center Manager